 Types of Thermal Monoculars

-Though there are many types of Thermal imaging monocular available, these are broadly categorized into two types based on the way how they have used.
+There are many types of thermal monoculars available.
+These are broadly categorized into two types based on the way they are being used.

 Thermal Handheld Monocular

-Thermal Handheld Monocular is the most commonly used monoculars and popular among the hunters and wildlife observers.
+Thermal Handheld Monocular is the most commonly used type and very popular among the hunters and wildlife observers.

 Thermal Head Mount Monocular